-616.1.2 CAPITALIZED TITLES
+14.1.2 CAPITALIZED TITLES

-Capitalized titles, such as Secretary or Treasurer, when appearing alone shall refer to Hawaiian Swimming positions and not to USA Swimming or another organization.
+Capitalized titles, such as Secretary or Treasurer, when appearing alone shall refer to HISI positions and not to USA Swimming or another organization.

-616.1.3 PRINCIPAL RULE OF INTERPRETATION

-The principal substantive rule of interpretation applicable to these Bylaws is set forth in Section 615.3.

-616.1.4 RULE OF INTERPRETATION APPLICABLE TO ARTICLE 10

-Article 10 shall be interpreted generously in order to achieve the intent expressed in Section 610.1.

-616.1.5 NOTICE DEEMED GIVEN; WRITINGS DEEMED DELIVERED; LAST KNOWN ADDRESS
+14.1.3 NOTICE DEEMED GIVEN; LAST KNOWN ADDRESS

 A Notice by Mail

-Notice given and other writings delivered by first class mail, postage prepaid, and addressed to the last address shown on the records of Hawaiian Swimming shall be deemed given or delivered upon the postmark date for all purposes under these Bylaws.
+Notice given and other writings delivered by first class mail, postage prepaid, and addressed to the last address shown on the records of HISI shall be deemed given or delivered upon the postmark date for all purposes under these Bylaws.

-B Notice by Fax or Email
+B Notice by Email

-Notice given and writings delivered by facsimile or electronic mail shall be deemed given or delivered upon oral, telephonic, electronic or written confirmation of recipient for all purposes under these Bylaws.
+Notice given and writings delivered by electronic mail shall be deemed given or delivered for all purposes under these Bylaws.

-C Notice by TelephoneNotice given by telephone shall be deemed given only when actually transmitted to the person entitled thereto for all purposes under these Bylaws.
-(Thus, for example, a message left on an answering machine or similar equipment or with a person other than the intended recipient shall not be notice given prior to the actual receipt by the intended recipient.)
+C Last Known Mail or Email Address

-D Last Known AddressFor all purposes under these Bylaws, the last known address of a member of Hawaiian Swimming shall be the address given in the latest application for registration or membership in Hawaiian Swimming and USA Swimming filed with the Membership/Registration Coordinator, or the address given in written notice of change of residence filed with that Coordinator.
-In all other cases the records maintained by the Secretary of Hawaiian Swimming shall be used to ascertain the last known address.
+For all purposes under these Bylaws, the last known mail or email address of a member of HISI shall be the mail or email address on file with HISI or in SWIMS.

+.

-616.1.6 TIME PERIOD CONVENTION
+14.1.4 TIME PERIOD CONVENTION